magento-hackathon/operation-frontend-steward/principles/README.md

 HTML must pass the W3C Markup Validator: http://validator.w3.org/

 Every frontend-accessible URL in Magento including markup after DOM manipulations must pass the validator using an HTML5 doctype.
-Many older browser’s support of web standards degrades significantly if a markup error forces the browser’s rendering engine into “quirks mode”.
+Many older browser’s support of web standards degrades significantly if a markup error forces the browser’s rendering engine into “quirks mode".
 The importance of producing valid, consistent markup is not debatable.

 #### HTML5 Document Outlining